Continuing Education Policies & Information

 For many of our programs, we offer a significant student discount.
+Student is defined as an undergraduate or graduate student, an intern, resident, clinical associate or psychotherapy student.
 Please check individual listings for details.

 Cancellation and Refund Policy

-NCP reserves the right to cancel any class, and in that event, a full refund is given.
+NCP reserves the right to cancel any event or seminar, and in that event, a full refund is given.
 With notice of at least three business days, anyone may cancel their registration and receive a full refund.
-If the cancellation is within the three business days, 75% credit is given toward registration for another class.
-This credit must be used within six months of the cancellation.

 Continuing Education Credit